 Googlers create 'dollar a day' accounts to give them access to a live AdWords account with an extremely small daily budget (hence the name).
 It lets people get their hands dirty.
 If you can afford it I'd encourage you to do the same.
 Even a small one-off campaign where you test something out can provide you with valuable new skills.

 The first book I ever read on AdWords was AdWords for Dummies.
 It covered the basics really well and it helped propel me into understanding the important features and the basics of managing accounts.
 It’s been more than a few years since I read the book, so I’m guessing it doesn’t cover the latest features or newest interface, but I’d still recommend it in terms of understanding the most important AdWords concepts.

 Another book that I read when I was getting started was Advanced Google AdWords.
-Another great book that went beyond the basics.
-It talks about the testing your ads (super, super important).
+It went beyond the basics and talks about the testing your ads (super, super important).